How to make an easy wool and yarn macrame wreath

 This will form a tight circle of yarn that can be sectioned into 7 groups of 8 strings.

-Take the string on the outside of one of the bunch of yarn strings and loop diagonal Half Hitch knots towards the center of the group.
+Take the string on the outside of one of the bunch of yarn strings and loop Diagonal Clove Hitch knots toward the center of the group.

-Half Hitch Knots are basically loops placed onto the outer string on each side that then meet at the center of the group in a triangular shape.
+Diagonal Clove Hitch Knots are basically loops placed onto the outer string (lead cord) on each side that then meet at the center of the group in a triangular shape.

-When you go all the way around you will end up with the below star pattern:
+When you go all the way around you will end up with a star shape.

-I used this same tutorial to make a Christmas ornament in the shape of a star.
+I used this same tutorial to make macrame Christmas ornaments in the shape of a star.
 This is the part of the tutorial where you’d have to stop and just open and trim the end fringe and voila you have a star-shaped ornament.

 You will end up with short ends which I trimmed and then combed out the edges a little before starting to weave the thick wool yarn into the piece.

-This step is better visible in the video because you have to use the center of the triangular shapes to loop and weave the short pieces of wool through.
+This step of adding the thick wool is better visible in the video because you have to use the center of the triangular shapes to loop and weave the short pieces of wool through.
 Similar to a Lark’s Head Knot.

-Go all the way around the wreath as shown in the video and you are DONE!
+Go all the way around the wreath as shown.
+You can trim the ends and you are DONE!

-TIP: In the end, you can spray the wool with fabric stiffener to ensure that the wreath doesn’t lose shape.
+- In the end, you can spray the wool with fabric stiffener to ensure that the wreath doesn’t lose shape.
+Do not soak the thick wool in fabric stiffener.
 Lay it flat while letting it dry!

-I loved taking photos of it on the beach and can’t wait to hang it somewhere at home.
+I loved taking photos of this beautiful macrame wreath on the beach and can’t wait to hang it somewhere at home.
 Hey, maybe on the front door?

-If making your own isn’t your thing then you can support some small businesses on Etsy and choose from beautiful macrame wreaths already made:
+If making your own isn’t your thing then you can support some small businesses on Etsy and choose from beautiful macrame wreaths already made.
+Here are some beautiful ones I found.

 Macramé makes such stylish home decor without spending a lot of money and it’s so much fun to make.
 If you have made friendship bracelets as a child then you can do these bigger knotting projects too.
 Trust me.